Glossary

 Funded through a budget set-aside or line item: A predetermined amount is allocated for public awareness.

-- Features of Program Administration, Management, and Leadership Indicators
+Features of Program Administration, Management, and Leadership Indicators

 Program Administration Scale (PAS): http://mccormickcenter.nl.edu/program-evaluation/program-administration-scale-pas/

-- Content Categories Included in QRIS Indicators
+Content Categories Included in QIS Indicators

 Ratio and group size: Child to Staff Ratio: the amount of staff required, based on the number of children present and the ages of these children.
 Group Size: The number of children assigned to a caregiver/teacher or team of caregivers/teachers occupying an individual classroom or well defined space within a larger room.